kristblo/TTK4900_Masteroppgave/documentation_internal/journal.md

 The added hardware complexity of being able to switch between CAN and I2C is not worth it.
 Would need extra jumpers (or even DIP-switches) to enable or disable all relevant pins, and introducing two IMUs on one I2C w/o testing is asking for trouble.
 The TTK8 breadboard tests showed that the CAN hardware is probably correct.

 Changed end switch to PA5 to better fit torso layout.
+Decided against finding a new TVS.
+I'm not sure I'd find one actually able to protect my 48V lines w/o frying the other lines.
+All my data lines are protected with the old one, CDSC706, and the 48V lines are to some extent protected by diodes near all the voltage regulators.